NVIDIAGameWorks/Blast/docs/api/extensions/ext_serialization.rst

 The encodings available are enumerated in ExtSerialization::EncodingID.
 They are currently:

 * CapnProtoBinary - Uses Cap'n Proto's binary serialization format
 * Raw - For low-level NvBlastAsset and NvBlastFamily types, this is simply a memory copy.
-For Tk and ExtPx assets, this is the deprecated serialization format from Blast 1.0.

 .. _serialization_ser: